smbrink/P7-Baseball-Data-Visualization/README.md

-Resources list any sources you consulted to create your visualization
+Resources list any sources you consulted to create your visualization.

+I used an assortment of resources including the Udacity Forum, Stackoverflow, Wikipedia, D3 API, dimple, and Google.